wp-plugins/simpler-css/readme.txt

 and is filtered through a standard PHP function before being outputted, preventing the user from inserting malicious code into the header.

+For non-WordPress µ blogs, this plugin provides an easy way to modify the appearance of installed themes or plugins (such as Sociable) without modifying theme/plugin files that may change with upgrades.
+No write access is required to any files for Simpler CSS to function, as it stores its data in the database's options table — and that means theme/plugin upgrades won't impact your custom CSS.

 The custom CSS will only show when the theme has the necessary `wp_header()` function in the `<head>` section, as most themes now do.